WardropMike/testing_with_mike/README0.md

 # Setup Instructions
 Make sure you are running a Ruby dev env on macos.
 This project utilizes ruby 3.0.1.
 * Build the container with:
-   *   docker build -t independalite .
+   *   docker build -t testing_with_mike .
 * Just run the container:
-   * docker container run -it independalite
+   * docker container run -it testing_with_mike
 * Run the container and drop me at a prompt:
-   * docker container run -it independalite /bin/bash
+   * docker container run -it testing_with_mike /bin/bash
 * To run tests:
    * Single Docker Run
-    * docker container run -it independalite bundle exec rspec
+    * docker container run -it testing_with_mike bundle exec rspec
-    * docker container run -it independalite bundle exec rspec --tag the_internet
+    * docker container run -it testing_with_mike bundle exec rspec --tag home_page
-    * docker container run -it independalite bundle exec rspec --tag context_menu
+    * docker container run -it testing_with_mike bundle exec rspec --tag demoblaze
-   * Running container at a prompt:
+   * Running container at a prompt by tag:
-    * bundle exec rspec --tag the_internet
-    * bundle exec rspec --tag dropdown
+    * Tags: demoblaze, smoke, home_page, nav_menu, demo_blaze_api, api
+    * Examples:
-    * bundle exec rspec --tag context_menu
+    * bundle exec rspec --tag demoblaze
-    * bundle exec rspec --tag floating_menu
+    * bundle exec rspec --tag demoblaze home_page

  * How to run and look inside a running container
-   * docker container run -it independalite /bin/bash
+   * docker container run -it testing_with_mike /bin/bash
  * To run the docker and the specified tests
-   * docker container run -it independalite bundle exec rspec -tag the_internet
+   * docker container run -it testing_with_mike bundle exec rspec -tag demoblaze

+# Tests
+UI/UX Tests
+ 1. Test-Ticket Given a Home page, when user(s) visit, then verify all elements on the page load.
+ 2. Test-Ticket Given an account, when user(s) need to log in, then verify user path to login works as expected.

+API Tests
+ 1. Test-Ticket Given a service, when user(s) visit the home page, then the page, elements, and data are returned.

 # Development tickets
 * Story: Scaffold Running Framework, 4 - 8 running tests, Folder Struct and tune